Jacob Riis: Criticism

-Riis's sincerity for social reform has seldom been questioned, but critics have questioned his right to interfere with the lives and choices of others.
-His audience comprised middle-class reformers, and critics say that he had no love for the traditional lifestyles of the people he portrayed.
+While the impact of Riis's work on social reform is undeniable, Riis's own biases, especially against Jewish immigrants, are also present in his work.
+His audience included middle-class reformers, and critics say that he had no love for the traditional lifestyles of the people he portrayed.
 Stange (1989) argues that Riis "recoiled from workers and working-class culture" and appealed primarily to the anxieties and fears of his middle-class audience.
+Riis portrayed a widespread fear among Anglo-Saxons that America was quickly changing as a result of the influx of immigrants, and that “American family values” were fading.

-Swienty (2008) says, "Riis was quite impatient with most of his fellow immigrants; he was quick to judge and condemn those who failed to assimilate, and he did not refrain from expressing his contempt."
-Gurock (1981) says Riis was insensitive to the needs and fears of East European Jewish immigrants who flooded into New York at this time.
+Riis has been criticized for allowing his Christian beliefs to affect his work.
+Riis's work often utilized elements of the social gospel, which at the time didn't draw criticism, but current critics note that this framework led to some of his biases against immigrant populations.
+In 2008, Swienty wrote, "Riis was quite impatient with most of his fellow immigrants; he was quick to judge and condemn those who failed to assimilate, and he did not refrain from expressing his contempt."
+Riis's photography is also criticized for representing immigrant groups as monochromatic.

+Some critics have questioned his right to interfere with the lives and choices of others.
 Libertarian economist Thomas Sowell (2001) argues that immigrants during Riis's time were typically willing to live in cramped, unpleasant circumstances as a deliberate short-term strategy that allowed them to save more than half their earnings to help family members come to America, with every intention of relocating to more comfortable lodgings eventually.
-Many tenement renters physically resisted the well-intentioned relocation efforts of reformers like Riis, states Sowell, because other lodgings were too costly to allow for the high rate of savings possible in the tenements.
-Moreover, according to Sowell, Riis's own personal experiences were the rule rather than the exception during his era: like most immigrants and low-income persons, he lived in the tenements only temporarily before gradually earning more income and relocating to different lodgings.
+Many tenement renters physically resisted the well-intentioned relocation efforts of reformers like Riis, Sowell states, because other lodgings were too costly to permit the high rate of savings possible in the tenements.

+There were other reform attempts to relocate immigrants further outside the city, such as Williamsburg or Brownsville.
+These also failed, as living conditions weren't much better and those living there still had to travel into the city for work.
+According to Sowell, Riis's own personal experiences were the rule rather than the exception during his era: like most immigrants and low-income persons, he lived in the tenements only temporarily before gradually earning more income and relocating to different lodgings.